jswelling/CMU-MS-DAS-Vis-S25/docs/assignment_maps_body.md

 snowfall estimates.

 Now you should have a dataframe with county names and estimated snowfall values.
+Some counties have no snowfall entries- the snowfall there is not known.

 ### Step 6: Merge the snowfall data into the GeoDataFrame

-Be careful to do the merge in such a way that counties with no snowfall data stay in the GeoDataFrame, but with 'NaN' values for 'Estimated Snowfall'.
+Some counties will have no snowfall data, because none of the cities for which we have data fall in those counties.
+Be careful to do the merge in such a way that those "empty" counties stay in the GeoDataFrame, but with 'NaN' values for 'Estimated Snowfall'.
 We want to use those records to draw the counties outside the snowstorm area.